 DigiD and BSN

 When you receive your residence permit, you have to register in the BRP.
 After registration, you will receive a citizen service number, the so-called BSN.
 Everyone with a BSN can apply for DigiD.
-When you are a recognized refugee, we ask you to log in to Studielink with DigiD.
+When you are a recognised refugee, we ask you to log in to Studielink with DigiD.
 This way, you can see your BSN number and the code of your refugee status.
 UT is also able to see your refugee status and will be able to act accordingly - the status will grant you some privileges.
 In Studielink, you can start your application for the UT study programme of your choice.

 Application procedure